 If you are looking to write a covering letter to go with your CV then you need to look at your past experiences and what skills you have and what you are looking to do and if you have found a specific role to apply for then you need to match your skills and experiences with that of what the company is looking for.

 Writing a cover letter is an important stage of your job application process so do your best and win that interview.
-Check you spellings before sending anything to the potential employer to make sure that your writing is free of mistakes.
-Another point for applicant to do is to write an unique letter so don’t copy someone else’s letter.
-Using a free template that you found on internet is not a good idea either.
-Each one of the job has different conditions and different people to communicate so prepare another letter every time you apply for a job.
+Check your spellings before sending anything to a potential employer to make sure that your writing is free of mistakes.
+Another point for applicants to do is to write a unique letter so don’t copy someone else’s letter.
+Using a free template that you found on the internet is not a good idea either.
+Each one of the jobs has different conditions and different people to communicate with so prepare another letter every time you apply for a job.

 This example is to use with your CV.
-Once you done with writing you can attach or paste it on to your CV.
+Once you are done with writing you can attach or paste it onto your CV.

 If you are looking at an example cover letter, please see the below which you can use as a guide: